What is CX, and why startups need to know about it

 Who manages customer experience?

 But if you’re a startup with just one app, you can do without a CX manager and build the strategy yourself.
 When a project scales up, more features are released, or you create something else like a website, more user paths appear.
-And at this stage, you’ll need a CX manager.
+At this stage, you’ll need a CX manager.

 To sum up: why is CX important?